Climate clause

 Environmental Targets means the Group:

-(g) establishing and implementing a training programme for all employees on the actions taken by the Group to achieve its Net Zero Target, the need for the transition to net zero to be a just transition and, in particular, how employees can help to reduce the Group’s Scope 3 Emissions[;][; and][.]
+i. establishing and implementing a training programme for all employees on the actions taken by the Group to achieve its Net Zero Target, the need for the transition to net zero to be a just transition and, in particular, how employees can help to reduce the Group's scope 3 emissions[;][; and][.]

-(i) [using contract clauses (for example using drafting published by The Chancery Lane Project) to align the Group’s activities and relationships, including its supply chain contracts with in its Net Zero Target and providing any support (financial or otherwise) required by its contract partners to assist them in fulfilling those obligations[; and][.]]
+k. [using climate contract clauses (for example published by The Chancery Lane Project) to align the Group’s activities and relationships, including its supply chain contracts with in its Net Zero Target and providing any support (financial or otherwise) required by its contract partners to assist them in fulfilling those obligations[; and][.]]

 [Drafting note: The environmental targets listed above cover low (light green) to high (dark green) net zero ambition.
-Users of the Environmental Targets definition can select such of the targets that align with their requirements, the level of their net zero ambition and configure the list accordingly and as required.
-Users of the clause may want to refer to TCLP’s Net Zero Dashboard and Drafting Checklist – tools available in our Net Zero Implementation Toolkit.]
+Select such of the targets that align with your requirements and net zero ambition.
+For help with assessing how net zero ambitious your drafting is, use TCLP’s Net Zero Dashboard and Drafting Checklist in our Net Zero Implementation Toolkit.]

 Governance Targets means the Group:

-(e) [making [public] disclosures [to/ in [●]] on governance, strategy, risk management and metrics and targets aligned with the recommendations of the Task Force on Climate-related Financial Disclosures[;][; and][.]]
+e. [making [public] disclosures [to/ in [●]] on governance, strategy, risk management and metrics and targets aligned with the recommendations of the International Financial Reporting Standards Foundation (IFRS)[;][; and][.]]

 Social Targets means the Group: